Followers

 Freeman's Farm

-Burgoyne vacillated.
-His army was weakened and morale waning.
-And although Gates was himself content to sit behind his works and wait things out (not entirely a bad notion), he allowed Arnold to try a stratagem.
-On 19 September, Arnold and Morgan struck Burgoyne's men at Freeman's Farm.
-Fierce fighting ensued.
-Both sides were mauled but the British withdrew to regroup.
+Burgoyne hesitated.
+His army was weakened and morale was dropping.
+Although Gates was happy to stay behind his defenses and wait (which wasn't a bad idea), he let Arnold try a strategy.
+On September 19, Arnold and Morgan attacked Burgoyne's troops at Freeman's Farm.
+Intense fighting broke out.
+Both sides suffered heavy losses, but the British retreated to regroup.

 Bemis Heights